EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 * Party V is able to retrieve the PSK using KID.

-KID may optionally contain information to facilitate retrieval of the PSK and may be short.
-It is RECOMMENDED that the KID identify a single PSK as the recipient may otherwise have to try several PSKs.
+The purpose of KID is to facilitate retrieval of the PSK and it may be vert short.
+It is RECOMMENDED that the KID identify a single PSK as the recipient may otherwise have to try several keys.

 EDHOC with symmetric key authentication is illustrated in {{fig-sym}}.